Modernly designed attic bathroom in Shirland

 Create more living space – raise the value of your house by having an attic conversion

 It’s a dilemma all homeowners face at some point.
-A home that once supplied adequate room for your growing family suddenly seems frustratingly small-scale.
+A home that once supplied adequate room for your growing family suddenly appears frustratingly small-scale.
 Naturally, you ask yourself whether the time is right to sell up and move somewhere bigger.

-Despite how desperate you are for extra room, weighing up the expenses of a house relocation can be off-putting.
+Despite how desperate you are for extra room, weighing up the expenses of a house move can be off-putting.
 Stamp duty, legal fees, surveys and more might amount to a few thousand pounds, and it’s money you will not get back.
 There are other considerations too, not least your psychological connection to your house and the prospect of kids changing schools.

 So what is the best way to extend your house – on a tight budget – without the turmoil of moving, and boost your home’s worth?
 A home extension is the obvious answer.
 This offers versatility of style, allowing you to include the wanted amount of extra space to your house.
 But for property owners a property extension will not be feasible for reasons of time and expense.

 Instead, you might look skyward for ideas, towards your unused attic space.
 Your loft might be ideal for conversion depending upon numerous factors.
 These include roofing structure and height and the practicalities of putting in a staircase.
-A loft conversion boasts numerous benefits over an extension.
+A loft conversion boasts lots of benefits over an extension.
 It is less likely to need planning permission and will not reduce garden size.
 For the most part, it can be completed in a much shorter timespan and might cost less too.
 And yes, it might add a tidy sum to the worth of your house.

 Is my house in Shirland, Derbyshire suitable for a loft conversion?